andrade-ly/SEM_2022/README.md

 # SEM_2022
-You can find the R Codes for PSY 758: Structural Equation Modeling here.
+You can find the R and Mplus codes for PSY 768: Structural Equation Modeling here.
+Data files will be available on the course page in Sakai.